-Preethi Sundaram

-Head of Technology Marketing

-LinkedIn Marketing Solutions EMEA
+Preethi Sundaram Head of Technology Marketing LinkedIn Marketing Solutions EMEA

 As B2B tech marketers, we know that our most important audiences are watching online video - because everyone is watching online video.
+It's how senior executives and decision-makers tell us that they want to consume thought leadership content.
 The challenge is finding a way to make video work for our products and propositions.
 The chatter around branded video doesn't always help.
 We're told that it has to be incredibly short to keep people's attention.
 It's easy to assume it needs to be funny, dramatic and have a Hollywood-style production budget as well.
 It can be difficult to imagine a role for video when you need to explain technical products to a very specific target audience.
 Is B2B tech just too complicated and boring for effective video content?
 The examples in this guide prove otherwise.
-They show how creative-minded marketers are deploying video throughout the tech buying journey.
+They show how creative-minded marketers are deploying video throughout the tech buying journey: creating compelling narratives, explaining product details, humanising brands and providing the reassurance that tech buyers need.
 Our role is to communicate solutions to our audiences' most frustrating problems - and video is the perfect format for bringing those solutions to life.
 It's not just possible to make video work for B2B tech - it's essential.
 In the pages of this guide, you'll discover how taking an audience-first approach can help you fit video into the tech buying journey in a way that fits our available budgets - and delivers against our most important objectives.
 It's time to start making video work for every tech marketer.
 Enjoy!